ROOT CANAL TREATMENT

 Root canal treatment, also known as endodontic treatment, is carried out by our dentists in Newcastle, Ponteland and Stanley to repair and save a badly damaged tooth.
 It is usually required when the nerve within the tooth becomes damaged or dies, usually as the result of a crack, trauma, infection or deep decay.

-(Pictured above – Honour Health dentist Michael Peterson, who holds an MSc in Endodontics and treats complex cases using a state-of-the-art operating microscope at our Jesmond practice)
+(Pictured above – Honour Health dentist Michael Peterson, who holds an MSc in Endodontics and treats complex private cases using a state-of-the-art operating microscope at our Jesmond practice.)

 What symptoms might be experienced if a tooth requires root canal treatment?

 - Swelling of the gum near the affected tooth

 - A hole or crack in the tooth

 What is involved in root canal treatment?

 The tooth is firstly numbed by local anaesthetic, so our patients do not feel any pain, and a rubber sheet is placed around the tooth to keep it clean as we carry out the treatment.
 A small window is made in the top of the tooth, allowing access to the space where the damaged or dead nerve sits.
 Fine instruments, and a disinfectant solution are used to clean out the nerve and any infection.
 The space is then filled with a rubber material to prevent any re-infection.
 Following the treatment a crown is usually required to prevent the tooth fracturing in future.

 When carried out to a gold standard protocol, using the latest materials and techniques, this treatment gives a high and predictable success rate of more than 90%.

 What if the root canal treatment required is particularly complex?